matheobrooks-cpu/Group-6-MIST4610-Project-2/README.md

 3. Luka Gangemi [@lukagangemi](https://github.com/lukagangemi)
 4. Luke Piazza [@lukepiazza479](https://github.com/lukepiazza479)
 ## Dataset
-We chose the COVID-19 Epidemiological Data set because it included a lot of data we were interested in exploring, specifically how the epidemic responded to changes ingeography and demographics.
+We chose the COVID-19 Epidemiological Data set because it included a lot of data we were interested in exploring, specifically how the epidemic responded to changes in geography and demographics, and how the different vaccine roll-outs across the world affected the outbreaks.
 It also lent itself well to manipulation tools (like timelines) so we could make assess the data and draw conclusions about it.

 ## Dataset Description
 Dataset: COVID-19 Epidemiological Data